oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 * Create Committee Specification (CS)

-* Update "working" Branch in the OASIS Repo from "release" Branch to reflect changes made by OASIS TCADMIN when publishing the specification
+* Update "working" Branch in the OASIS Repo from "published" Branch to reflect changes made by OASIS TCADMIN when publishing the specification

 * Update "working" Branch in the Personal Fork with OASIS Repo "working" Branch (do this if pull request have been approved to the "working" branch of the OASIS Repo)